The unpredictable Faroe Islands weather

 Whether you visit Faroe Islands during summer or winter, you will experience ever-changing weather.
 A jaw-dropping cliff can be visible one moment and then the fog can hide the sight just minutes later.
 The Faroe Islands are unbelievable and the weather unpredictable.

 The best advice that you will hear from the locals is that you do not wait for the right weather as you can witness several seasons in one day.
 When preparing for your Faroe Islands holiday get used to the phrase “If the weather is bad, wait 5 minutes”.
 You will learn that this is true.

 When you reach one of the sceneries that you really want to see and the weather is not like you would like it to be, then wait for a moment.
 Admire the ever-changing view of the landscape.

-Even though it can be crazy to experience the changing weather, always make sure to check the weather forecast before you enter the untouched nature in the Faroe Islands on Landsverk’s website before setting off for your explorations of the breathtaking landscapes.
+Even though it can be crazy to experience the changing weather, always make sure to inform yourself about the weather forecast each day.
+Check the current weather conditions in the Faroe Islands on Landsverk’s website before setting off for your explorations of the breathtaking landscapes.

 On a dark late autumn morning, you may scrape frost off the front car screen.
 The first half of the day may offer mist and rain.
 At twelve o’clock you might get a glimpse of the sun and in the afternoon you will be blown about by gusts of autumn wind.